Le Vieux Presbytere

-Le Vieux Presbytere, is a house located at 101 South Rogers Street in Church Point in Acadia Parish, Louisiana.
+Le Vieux Presbytere, is a house located in Church Point in Acadia Parish, Louisiana.
 It was listed on the National Register of Historic Places in 1997.
+It originally served as a presbytery, and now stands as the town's museum.

-In 1997 it was located at 205 Rue Iry Lejeune, and had been moved twice from its original location.
+It was located at 205 Rue Iry Lejeune, and had been moved twice from its original location.

-It is a one-and-one-half story frame bousillage house, located in 1997 across from the church square in the small community of Church Point.
+It is a one-and-one-half story frame bousillage house, across from the church square in the small community of Church Point.